Bankruptcy Attorneys for Chapter 7 in Georgia

-Chapter 7 bankruptcy is a liquidation bankruptcy that allows you to wipe out most of your unsecured debt.
+Chapter 7 in Georgia is a liquidation bankruptcy that allows you to wipe out most of your unsecured debt.
 Chapter 7 bankruptcy filers in Georgia often ask if they can keep their houses and cars in bankruptcy.
-Yes, you can even keep your house and your car in a Chapter 7.
+Yes, you can even keep your house and your car in Chapter 7.

-In Chapter 7 bankruptcy in Georgia, a trustee is assigned to your case.
-The trustee is assigned to your case for the purpose of ensuring that all of your creditors are treated fairly.
+In Chapter 7 in Georgia, a trustee is assigned to your case.
+The trustee is assigned to your case to ensure that all of your creditors are treated fairly.
 The trustee looks at the list of your assets and your liabilities to determine if you have any assets that can be sold to pay back creditors.
 If you do have assets that can be sold, the trustee will sell those assets and pay your creditors back on a pro rata basis with the proceeds of the sale.
 Although liquidation may be common in a business Chapter 7 bankruptcy, this type of liquidation normally does not happen in a typical consumer Chapter 7 case.

 Protecting Property in Chapter 7 Bankruptcy Cases

 Liquidation is subject to what are called “exemptions” in bankruptcy.
-Although bankruptcy law is a federal law, each state may choose to use its own exemptions.
-In Georgia, a debtor in bankruptcy may exempt up to $21,500.00 for real estate in which the debtor resides under the homestead exemption.
+Although bankruptcy law is a federal law, each state may choose to use its exemptions.
+For Chapter 7 in Georgia, a debtor in bankruptcy may exempt up to $21,500.00 for real estate in which the debtor resides under the homestead exemption.
 Georgia bankruptcy exemptions also protect vehicles, 401(k)s, IRAs, or other retirement plans, some cash, and household goods and furnishings in a Chapter 7 bankruptcy case.

 You may wonder how a $21,500.00 homestead exemption can protect your house in Chapter 7 if your house has a higher fair market value.
 The trustee will not be interested in selling your home if it does not have equity.
 For example, if your home has a fair market value of $100,000, and you have a mortgage in the amount of $110,000, then the mortgage company’s interest in the home exceeds the value of the home.
 Thus, if the trustee sold your home, the trustee would not receive a net profit.
 In that situation, you would not even need that homestead exemption to keep your home.
 Under the same scenario, if your mortgage was only $78,500.00, then you would have to apply the $21,500.00 homestead exemption to protect your home from sale.